 Symptoms of Hashimoto’s Disease

 Many are symptomatic way before their TSH starts to show out of range.
 My TSH never actually went above 3.2.
 This was my experience.

 My body was shutting down.
 I was tired all the time and put on 15 lbs in a 3 month span.
 My face and hands were habitually puffy.
 I didn’t recognize myself in pictures or in the mirror anymore.
 My skin was dry no matter what I did.
 I could feel my thyroid swollen and pulsing at different times.

 My fingernails started forming ridged lines… a telltale sign that your thyroid is really starting to diminish, although destruction can start years prior.
 I became sensitive to light, would feel cold at the drop of a hat, developed weird food allergies in my mid 30s, became disinterested in people and couldn’t sleep through the night.
 I even got shingles, another surefire sign that your immunity is low.
-I tested positive for inflammatory markers.
-Still every endocrinologist I saw did nothing.
+After testing positive for inflammatory markers, every endocrinologist I saw still did nothing.

 It didn’t help that I was on a plane every month, disrupting what should have been me practicing normal sleeping and eating patterns.